Close Cookie Popup

 Your Quick Start Path

-2. Explore Board Games → fun, hybrid classroom sessions introducing the 6 Emotion Worlds, each linked to a season of the year.
+2. Explore Board Games section with our interactive games - Fun, hybrid sessions introducing the 6 Emotion Worlds, each linked to a different season of the year.
 At the heart of the games are 150 Emotion Cards, designed with psychologists and educators to help children build key social-emotional skills.

-3. Dive into Emotion Books - the teacher's panel → your hub with stories, audiobooks, printable student workbooks, colouring books, parent articles, and posters.
-Everything you need for lessons and family engagement in one place.
+3. Dive into Emotion Books (Therapist’s Panel) - Your hub with stories, activities, printable worksheets, and resources.
+Everything you need for guided sessions and extending learning beyond therapy.

-✨ With Hey Feelings, you don’t need to prepare long lesson plans.
-The program gives you a ready-to-use SEL toolkit that:
+✨ Hey Feelings gives you a ready-to-use SEL toolkit that:

-- can be used by any teacher during regular lessons,
+• can be used by any therapist during regular group sessions,

 Are you on a free plan?
 Explore the Spookyland Emotion World!